Commissions of sewers: 15th century and later

 There was a modest revival in the use of the commissions in the first decade of the 15th century.
 Most of these commissions were focussed on tidal river areas.
-The commissions were first placed on a statutory basis in 1427 under an act of parliament (6 Henry VI. c.
-5.).
+The commissions were first placed on a statutory basis in 1427 under an act of Parliament, the Sewers Act 1427 (6 Hen.
+6. c.
+5).
 The statute seems to have simply codified existing practice, for example the powers it provided to commissions to appoint local officers were already used by commissions in the 13th century and had been specified in the orders appointing the commissions by 1377.
 The purpose of the statute may have been to encourage the wider adoption of best practices in use at Romney Marsh, where flood defences were supervised continuously by local officials.
 The 1427 statute was challenged legally and parliament had to pass an amended act in 1429, to confirm the powers of the commissions.

 The powers of the commissions were strengthened by the 1531 Statute of Sewers and later legislation, such as the Commissions of Sewers Act 1708, was based on this.
-In later years the commissions of sewers sat in a court, similar to that of the Quarter Sessions.
+In later years the commissions of sewers sat in a court, similar to that of the quarter sessions.
 The commissions were similar to justices of the peace, and were sometimes referred to as "justices of sewers".
 The commission might have jurisdiction over a locality, a whole county or parts of two counties.
 Where a whole county was covered commissions often established subsidiary courts to control localities.
 Procedure, though modelled after the "ancient custom of Romney Marsh", were often amended to suit local conditions.
-The principal officers were the clerk (who kept records), the expenditor (treasurer) and the bailiff (sometimes, such as in Lincolnshire, known as dikereeves.
+The principal officers were the clerk (who kept records), the expenditor (treasurer) and the bailiff (sometimes, such as in Lincolnshire, known as dikereeves).
 The latter were elected by parishes (two bailiffs each) and played a similar role to the constables of the Quarter Sessions.
 Sometimes additional local officers were appointed such as a pinder who was appointed in Skegness in 1574 to enforce an order from the commission prohibiting the grazing of cattle on flood defences and marshes.